ConvexSupabaseVibe CodingAI Coding

 TL;DR

-• Minimizes hidden state (dashboards, out-of-band config, manual schema drift)
+- Minimizes hidden state (dashboards, out-of-band config, manual schema drift)

-• Works well with LLMs (TypeScript-first, repo-first, consistent primitives)
+- Works well with LLMs

-• Makes realtime + permissions hard to mess up (fewer footguns when shipping fast)
+- Makes realtime + permissions hard to mess up (fewer footguns when shipping fast)

-In practice, that often points to Convex over Supabase - not because Postgres is bad, but because Supabase's best-practice posture pushes you into more surfaces (SQL schema, RLS, migrations, pooling, edge/runtime quirks) that are easy for humans and agents to desync.
+In practice, that often points to Convex over Supabase.
+Not because Postgres is bad, but because Supabase's best-practice posture pushes you into more surfaces (SQL schema, RLS, migrations, pooling, edge/runtime quirks) that are easy for humans and agents to desync.

 Convex isn't perfect either.
 If you truly need SQL-first workflows, deep Postgres extensions, heavy analyst-style querying, or self-hosting, Supabase can be the better fit.